 To be at Europe´s northernmost tip is something special, even though there is not really much to see.

-Since then, we returned a few time.
+Since then, we returned a few times and enjoyed it every time.

 LOFOTEN & SENJA